microsoft/TypeChat/site/src/docs/python/basic-usage.md

 then you should be able to try TypeChat out with such a model.

 The key thing here is providing a `complete` method.
-`complete` is just a function that takes a `string` and eventually returns a `string` if all goes well.
+`complete` is just a function that takes a `string` and eventually returns a string (wrapped in a `Result`) if all goes well.

 For convenience, TypeChat provides two functions out of the box to connect to the OpenAI API and Azure's OpenAI Services.
 You can call these directly.

 ```py